Portia de Rossi: Career

 De Rossi's first significant role was as a young and impressionable maid in the Australian 1994 film Sirens.
 Soon afterward, she moved to Los Angeles and won guest roles on several TV shows and a permanent role in Nick Freno: Licensed Teacher, before landing a part in the film Scream 2.
-During her time in the United States, de Rossi worked to drop her Australian accent.
+During her time in the United States, de Rossi worked to acquire an American accent.

 De Rossi garnered international attention when she joined the main cast of Ally McBeal in 1998, playing lawyer Nelle Porter.
 She remained with the show until its end in 2002.
 In 2001, she starred in Who Is Cletis Tout? alongside Christian Slater.
 From 2003 to 2006, de Rossi starred as Lindsay Bluth Fünke on Fox Television's Arrested Development.
-She next portrayed John F. Kennedy, Jr.'s wife, Carolyn Bessette-Kennedy, in the made-for-TV movie America's Prince: The John F. Kennedy Jr. Story in 2003.
+She next portrayed John F. Kennedy Jr.'s wife, Carolyn Bessette-Kennedy, in the made-for-TV movie America's Prince: The John F. Kennedy Jr. Story in 2003.
 That same year, she portrayed an Australian reporter who inspires a protest against Frank Sinatra during a concert tour in The Night We Called It a Day.

 In 2005 de Rossi portrayed Zela, a fortune-teller, in the Wes Craven thriller Cursed.
 From 2007 to 2008, de Rossi appeared in Nip/Tuck's fifth season as Julia McNamara's girlfriend, Olivia Lord.

 In 2009 and 2010, de Rossi played the high-strung and controlling Veronica Palmer on the ABC show Better Off Ted.
 In 2011, she appeared in Better Off Ted cast member Malcolm Barrett's music video for "Revenge of the Nerds", spoofing her character in a cameo alongside other cast members of the series.